Dr Jessica Martin

 I am assistant editor for The European Journal of Cultural Studies.

 I am interested in feminist cultural studies, and specifically the intersections of gender and class.
 I am particularly interested in the relationship between postfeminism and rising inequalities.
 My research provides a feminist analysis of popular culture at a time of escalating social inequality, and sits at the intersection of sociology, feminist theory, media and cultural studies.
-This inequality is also of course fundamentally gendered, with women bearing the brunt of 86% of austerity measures by 2020, in comparison to men whose share of the burden remains 14% (Stewart, 2017).
-Through interrogating instances of feminism in mediated domestic spaces, my research provides an analysis of the emergence key public figures who have forged their public personas through articulations with austerity culture.
+Through interrogating instances of feminism in mediated domestic spaces, my research provides an analysis of the emergence key public figures who have forged their public personas through articulations with austerity culture and in times of crisis.

 I am particularly interested in how postfeminism achieves and sustains its hegemonic position within popular culture.
-Additionally, my research explores contemporary celebrity culture, mediations of motherhood and the politicisation of domestic cultures with a focus on the class and gender politics that arise here.
+Additionally, my research explores contemporary celebrity culture, Reality TV, mediations of motherhood and the politicisation of domestic cultures with a focus on the class, race and gender politics that arise here.

 - Cultural Studies Association